Belgium Travel Guide: Tips, Attractions and the Best Cities to Visit

 You will see plenty of evidence of the destruction these two wars caused Antwerp, when navigating the city.
 About halfway between Antwerp and Brussels is the former Nazi prison camp known as Fort Breendonk.
 The fortress is very well preserved and exploring it makes you almost believe you are walking through the site when it was first built.

 The capital of Western Flanders, Bruges, is the smallest city out of the three but certainly holds its own when it comes to being an excellent destination for a weekend getaway.
+The city located just a few miles from the North Sea is particularly beautiful due to its Flemish-style buildings and beautiful canals and green space.

 Due to its rising fame across social media and being described by many social media influencers as an “Instagrammable” city, it has very quickly become a popular tourist destination.
-There's a good reason for these claims, as in fairness, the city is very beautiful and there has always been a lovely atmosphere around whenever I have been there.

 Things to Do and See in Belgium